-- All Queenslanders can gather in groups of up to 50 people in both their homes and public spaces.
+- Queenslander can gather in groups of up to 100 people in public spaces.

-- One per person per 2 square metres at indoor premises.
+- One per person per 2 square metres indoors.

 - Up to 1500 people are allowed to attend outdoor events with a COVID Safe Events Checklist.

 The Queensland government has announced that from 6pm AEST 11 January 2021 to 1am 22 January 2021, the Greater Brisbane region will be subject to new restrictions.
 The following regions are impacted: